sympresso/object-press/README.md

 Extensions in ObjectPress implement the Sympresso\ObjectPress\ExtensionInterface which has three methods **getExtensionNamespace**, **getGlobalVariables**, and **getExcludedFunctions**.
 When you register an extension, all the methods on the class become methods available on the WordPress object.

-getExtensionNamespace (string) - The unique namespace for your extension.
-All functions defined in your extension will be available at $wp->{namespace}->{function}() getGlobalVariables (array) - An array of global variables exposed by your extension. getExcludedFunctions (array) - An array of methods of your extension to ignore.
+getExtensionNamespace (string) - The unique namespace for your extension. getGlobalVariables (array) - An array of global variables exposed by your extension. getExcludedFunctions (array) - An array of methods of your extension to ignore.
 Since by default all methods on an extension will be added.

-The core WordPress functions and global variables are added using extensions so you can use them for inspiration (located in Sympresso/ObjectPress/CoreExtensions).

 Here is a sample extension that adds the function foo() and global variable $fooGlobal ...